beaugaines/Markboard/README.md

 I wrote this little app because I was tired of having text files with notes spread around on many different computers and devices.
 So I wrote this application to centralize my notes in one place.

-Markdown takes advantage of HTML 5 and CSS 3 to make it available on mobile phones, tablets and desktop computers.
+Markboard takes advantage of HTML 5 and CSS 3 to make it available on mobile phones, tablets and desktop computers.

 If you don't know what Markdown is you can read about it here: http://daringfireball.net/projects/markdown/